-For example, you can combine a journey to Mount Everest’s base camp with community volunteering in Nepal.
-Or you could go whitewater rafting in the rivers of Costa Rica’s rainforest, while contributing to rainforest conservation, or clear a path for sea turtle hatchlings to make it to the ocean on a beach in Greece.
+For example, you can combine a journey to Mount Everest’s base camp, with community volunteering in Nepal.
+You could also go white-water rafting in the rivers of a Costa Rica rainforest, while contributing to rainforest conservation.
+Or, you can clear a path for sea turtle hatchlings to make it to the ocean on a beach in Greece.

-3) Gaining career clarity on an internship abroad
+3) Gain career clarity on an internship abroad

 If you don’t know what career path you’d like to take straight out of high school, test the waters with an internship abroad during your gap year.

-This lets you try out jobs in the real-world context, while also giving you the chance to travel abroad, and travel locally during your time off from your internship program.
+This lets you try out jobs in a real-world context, while also giving you the chance to travel abroad, and travel locally during your time off from your internship program.

 You don’t have to match your internship up with your planned career choice.
 Internships with GVI are designed to build soft skills that you can apply to just about any other job you choose to take up in the future.

-This makes your gap year internship a great opportunity to explore previous interests, experience opportunities you may not have considered before, and get a feel for what really suits you.
+This makes your gap year internship a great opportunity to explore previous interests, gain experiences you may not have considered before, and get a feel for what really suits you.